 Can You Paint Over Self-Leveler – What Paint to Use?

 While traditional gypsum-based surface levelers are challenging to coat, cement-based self-leveling can be painted and polished to add a unique, stylish, and colorful touch to your property.
 When applied correctly, the paint over cement or concrete-based levelers makes the surface stain-resistant and easy to clean, which can be left as it is for a long.

 There are, however, a few things you should remember when painting self-leveling concrete.

-First and foremost, it is important to make sure that the surface is completely dry before painting.
+- Ensure that the surface is completely dry before painting.